ToshioCP/Gtk4-tutorial/src/sec8.src.md

-# Ui file and GtkBuiler
+# Ui file and GtkBuilder

 ## New, open and save button